MichaelAquilina/zsh-auto-notify/README.rst

 Simple zsh plugin that automatically sends out a notification when a long running task has completed.

+Useful for those commands you don't predict will take long to run or just plain forgot to keep track of.
+Leave the task running and go do something else - ``auto-notify`` will let you know when the task is done! :tada:

 * Usage_
 * Requirements_
 * Installation_